plotdb/fescope/CHANGLELOG.md

  - default empty in version / path when building id
  - lookup acceptable versions in cache if version range provided.
  - support custom registry that return content + version directly.
+ - use minimized dist file as main / browser default file

 ## v4.0.5